chizhang9135/CMU_SP25_AIPM/README.md

       "Column2": type, detailed description

       You can access the entire dataset via the "data" variable.

-      Additional notes and handling instructions...
 ```

+---

 ## Error Handling

-Common errors and solutions:
+Common issues:
-- "Tesseract not found": Ensure Tesseract OCR is installed and in your PATH
+- **"Tesseract not found"**: Ensure OCR is installed and in PATH
-- "OpenAI API error": Check the API key in `config/constants.py`
+- **"OpenAI API error"**: Check your API key in `config/constants.py`
-- "Invalid PDF file": Verify the input file is a valid PDF
+- **"Invalid PDF file"**: Ensure file is valid and readable
-- "YAML generation failed": Check the input PDF format and content
+- **"YAML generation failed"**: Check if the extracted content matches template expectations

+---

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Commit your changes
-4. Push to the branch
+4. Push to your branch
 5. Create a Pull Request

+---

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License — see the `LICENSE` file for details.